 Default affinity labels

-Compute Engine assigns two default affinity labels to each node:
+Compute Engine assigns the following default affinity labels to each node:

 - A label for the node group name: